WHY WE HAVE A CODE OF CONDUCT

 2. All Members are required to provide, annually, evidence of a robust due diligence system as outlined in the Sustainability Code of Practice.
 Failure to do so may lead to expulsion from the Federation.
 Should expulsion take place, the Member shall also remain liable for their membership fee for that year.

-3. All Members shall submit a report to the Timber Trade Federation on which their fee will be assessed based on their timber transactions.
+3. All Members shall submit a report to Timber Development UK on which their fee will be assessed based on their timber transactions.
 Such report should relate to the most recent trading year.
 In this context, ‘Timber’ shall mean any softwood or hardwood (including sleepers, poles, pitwood), veneer, plywood (including battenboard, blockboard, laminboard and similar laminated wood products), particleboard (including chipboard, flaxboard, OSB, waferboard and other related panels) and fibreboard, whether in their raw state or further processed.
 For the purposes of this definition ‘further processed’ shall include, but not be restricted to, timber that has been debarked, hewn, sawn, chipped, riven, incised, cleft, cross-cut, trimmed, peeled, sliced, turned, dried, seasoned, soaked, steamed, impregnated, preserved, planed, machined (including beaded and/or moulded) sanded, finger or otherwise jointed, laminated, bonded, veneered or overlayed on faces and/or edges with any material painted, lacquered, varnished or stained and shall include engineered products, such as I-beams.

 4. All Members shall submit a Director’s Statement and pay their membership fee either within 30 days of the invoice date or shall have submitted a Direct Debit instruction on which payments can be drawn.
 Failing to do so shall leave them liable to suspension followed by expulsion.